Bestselling suspense author drew from her own 'passionate' first love for new novel

 “It’s ultimately about flawed people who make mistakes, but they’re not bad people.”

-The One That Got Away by Charlotte Rixton, published by Head of Zeus’ Aria imprint, will available from major retailers from February 2 2023.
+The One That Got Away by Charlotte Rixon, published by Head of Zeus’ Aria imprint, will available from major retailers from February 2 2023.